SeisComP/seiscomp/doc/base/style-guide.rst

   * Correct: "Although :program:`scmaster` receives a message"
   * Incorrect: "Although the scmaster receives a message..."

-Disputed: a sentences may begin with a lower case module name e.g. "scmaster has five modes..."
-To avoid this: "The :program:`scmaster` module has..."
+A sentence may begin with a lower case module name e.g. "scmaster has five modes..." avoiding this: "The :program:`scmaster` module has..."

 - Word separation: